pwbriggs/music-assistant.github.io/docs/integration/index.md

 With some additional setup voice control of MA via HA is also possible.

-The integration can connect to the MA server which is running as a HA addon or if it is running separately in a docker container.
+The integration can connect to the MA server which is running either as an HA addon or as a docker container on the same or another host system.

 The Home Assistant integration consists of 2 parts: